 This Research Area looks at how companies aim to responsibly increase access to antibacterial and antifungal medicines and vaccines while also limiting their misuse.
 Issues of both access and stewardship are closely interlinked as the need to enhance access where necessary must be balanced with that of ensuring optimal and appropriate use.

 The framework for the 2020 AMR Benchmark comprises 19 indicators.
 This includes new indicators developed to capture companies’ access strategies for on- and off-patent products separately, and to analyse R&D for unmet needs.
 During a review of the methodology in 2018, Benchmark indicators have been modified or refined, either to tailor the metric more closely to stakeholders’ expectations of company behaviour or to improve data capture to enhance comparison between companies and to conduct additional analyses.

 How a company is assessed by the Benchmark depends on its focus and business model – each type of company has a different, but necessary, role to play in curbing AMR.
-For instance, generic medicine manufacturers are not evaluated in the R&D metrics, as they are not typically active in R&D; SMEs are only evaluated in this area, as they generally have no products yet on the market.
+For instance, generic medicine manufacturers are not evaluated in the R&D metrics, as they are not typically active in R&D; pharmaceutical SMEs, or smaller biotechnology companies, are only evaluated in this area, as they generally have no products yet on the market.

 The Benchmark cycle

 Each AMR Benchmark is the product of a two-year process known as the ‘Benchmark cycle’, which begins with a review of the Benchmark methodology.
 This process aligns the metrics with changes in AMR and stakeholder consensus on what we expect from pharmaceutical companies to curb the emergence of AMR.
 We also use the review to reaffirm the robustness of the next Benchmark analysis, and ensure our capacity for trend analysis is maintained.

 2019 Methodology for the 2020 Antimicrobial Resistance Benchmark